Food marketing toward children: Television advertising

 Television is the most active way for advertisers to bring messages about their food products to young children.
 More than 75% of US food manufacturer's budgets go to television advertisements.
-Because children begin watching television very early in life, about 2 hours of television daily for children between 2 and 4 years old, it is a crucial time for marketers to begin to build their brand relationship.
-Food ads account for more than 50% of all the ads that are targeted towards children who can see up to three hours of food advertisements a week.
+Because children begin watching television very early in life, about two hours of television daily for children between 2 and 4 years old, it is a crucial time for marketers to begin to build their brand relationship.
+Food advertisements account for more than 50% of all the advertisements that are targeted towards children who can see up to three hours of food advertisements a week.
 The advertisements that are most frequently played are those that promote food high in fat and sugar, such as breakfast cereal and candy.
+For example, McDonald's stands out as a frontrunner among fast food chains in targeting young children through television advertising.
+In 2016, McDonald's spent $32.9 million to television advertisements tailored explicitly for Happy Meals, designed with children in mind.
+Moreover, McDonald's outpaces its competitors by employing strategies that resonate with children, such as providing complimentary cartoon characters and animal figurines in their Happy Meals.
 The fast food industry also makes up a considerable amount of the total food advertisements, 11%.
 These are strategically played during times that advertisers know their audience will be predominately children, such as during Saturday morning children's programming.

 In-school marketing

 In recent years, US public schools have begun to increase the amount of in-school marketing that they allow.
 Marketers and advertisers have been able to increase their presence in schools largely due to the fact that US public schools are financially vulnerable and in desperate need of funding.
 For advertisers and marketers, in-school marketing reaches a large target audience and therefore is an effective way to increase sales and improve product loyalty.
 There are thousands of schools in the US that have entered into contracts with companies that allow them to exclusively sell their products, mostly soft drinks, in their school and at school events.
-92% of these schools receive a percentage of the total sales revenue.
-Along with this, a smaller percentage, around 40% will receive further incentives such as donated equipment if total revenues reach a specified amount as stated in their contract.
+A total of 92% of these schools receive a percentage of the total sales revenue.
+Along with this, a smaller percentage, around 40%, will receive further incentives such as donated equipment if total revenues reach a specified amount as stated in their contract.